jjaros587/selenium_generator/docs/source/configuration.rst

             options: []
             desired_caps:

 The framework allows you to use either local or remote drivers.
-The use of some objects depends on a selected driver type.

 - ``remote (boolean)``
     - defines if we want to download and use local driver or to use remote driver